-We currently face many competitors with a variety of product offerings.
+We also face many other competitors with a variety of product offerings.
 These companies have developed, or are developing, products that currently, or in the future are likely to, compete with some or all of our features.
-Also, a number of potential new competitors, including those with longer operating histories, greater name recognition, more established customer bases or significantly greater financial, technical, marketing and other resources than we do, may decide to create or acquire products that compete with our platform or products or we may develop products that compete with their existing platforms.
+A number of potential new competitors, such as application providers, that enter our markets through acquisitions or otherwise, may decide to create or acquire products that compete with our platforms.
+Moreover, industry consolidation may increase competition.
+Some of these current and potential competitors may have longer operating histories, greater name recognition, more established relationships with current and potential customers, larger customer bases or significantly greater financial, technical, marketing and other resources than we do.
 As a result, our competitors may be able to respond more quickly and effectively than we can to new or changing opportunities, technologies, standards or customer requirements.
-We could lose customers if our competitors introduce new competitive products, add new features to existing competitive products, acquire competitive products, reduce prices, form strategic alliances with other companies or are acquired by third parties with greater available resources.
-If our competitors products, services or technologies become more accepted than our features, if they are successful in bringing their products or services to market earlier than we bring our features to market, or if their products or services are more technologically capable than our features, then our revenue growth could be adversely affected.
-Certain of our existing and new competitors have or may develop technologies and services that compete with specific products or features in our platform seeking to be best-in-class.
+We could lose customers if our competitors introduce new competitive products, acquire competitive products, acquire competitive products, acquire competitive products, acquire competitives products, acquire competitions of the companies or are acquired by third parties with greater available resources.
+If our competitors, products, services or technologies become more accepted than our features, if they are successful in bringing their products or services to market earlier than we bring our features to market, or if their products or services are more technologically capable than our features, then our revenue growth could be adversely affected.
+Certain of our existing and new competitiors have or may develop technologies and services that compete with specific products or features in our platform seeking to be best-in-class.
 To the extent our customers or potential customers choose to work with several of these vendors rather than implement our platform, our revenue growth could be adversely affected.
-In addition, some of our competitors offer their products and services at a lower price.
-If we are unable to achieve our target pricing levels, our margins and operating results could be negatively affected.
+In addition, some of our competitors offer their products and services at